Kafium/Kafium/README.md

 #### ☘️ Greener blockchain for everyone.

 ## What is Kafium?
-  - Kafium is a blockchain based cryptocoin written in JavaScript.
+> Kafium is a blockchain based cryptocurrency written in JavaScript.